No767/Rin-Docs/docs/rin-commands.md

 **Parameters**:

-- amount of pings - int/float
+- amount of pings - whole number
-- keyword - the message you want to type.
+- keyword - the message you want to send.
 This needs to be wrapped in "" marks.
 The message should look like this: "This is an message" (basically wrap it so it's a str instead)

+## `.iguserinfo`

+Finds and extracts user info for that account

+**Parameters**:

+- client id - *Client ID of the user

+*Note: In order to find the Client ID, you will need to use [this](https://codeofaninja.com/tools/find-instagram-user-id/) website, and input the username you want.
+Then the number is labeled under "profilePage".

+## `.igusersearch`

+Finds users with that username.
+Will only show the first result of each search.

+**Parameters**:

+- keyword - The user you are searching for

+## `.igtaginfo`

+Extracts info about the tag

+**Parameters**:

+- keyword - The tag that you want to search for

+## `.igusernamecheck`

+Checks if the Instagram username is taken or not

+**Parameters**:

+- keyword - The username that you want to check